filakhtov/gentoo-use-docs/dev-python/pillow.md

 This flag should be enabled if there is a need to work with WebP images.

+### xcb
+Pass the `--enable-xcb` option to the configure script.
+Use the XCB library to provide an ability to capture screenshots using the `ImageGrab.grab()` method.

+It is safe to disable this flag.

 ### zlib
 Pass the `--enable-zlib` flag to the configure script.
 Use the `libz` library to provides support to read and write compressed PNG (Portable Network Graphics) files.